 There's nothing wrong with having a 0% purchase card in your wallet, but you should honestly think about when you will most need a short term interest free credit injection.

 While you can't plan for everything and it could take as long as a month to get a 0% card, it's still a good idea to keep your credit score clean and save applying for one when you really need it.
 The same applies to 0% balance transfer cards.

 Of course, you could also be a 'rate tart' and flit between 0% offers never paying a penny in interest, but this requires you to be disciplined and on top of managing your finances.

 Where you're good at juggling card balances between 0% deals you could even make money by 'stoozing', but this can be a risky and complex plan.

 Whilst it might feel liberating and a good way to limit your risk of being a victim of card fraud, cutting up your plastic card does not cancel it.

-To cancel your card you need to get in touch with your card issuer and request you wish to close your account with them.
+To cancel your card you need to get in touch with your card issuer and tell them you wish to close your account with them.
 You will need to clear all your balances on the card (or transfer them to a new card) and pay any outstanding fees.